Table of Contents

 Why Regular Cat Checkups Are Important

-In the same way we schedule routine visits to the dentist and the family doctor, our cats need annual checkups to maintain their health.
-Sadly, according to a collaborative study by Bayer HealthCare and the American Association of Feline Practitioners, cats aren’t being taken to the vet nearly as often as they should be.
+Just like we schedule routine visits to the dentist and the family doctor, our cats need annual checkups to maintain their health.
+Sadly, according to a collaborative study, pet parents aren’t taking their cats to the vet nearly as often as they should be.
 In fact, over half aren’t getting their annual checkup – a number much higher than it is for dogs – and they’re often only taken when something really seems off.

 National Take Your Cat to the Vet Day aims to increase the frequency with which cats are taken to the vet.
 Annual visits can prevent illness and disease, and they allow your vet to treat any issues that may be present.
-Since cats can effectively conceal pain, it’s possible that something could be wrong without you knowing.
-Finally, not only does an annual checkup help your cat feel healthy and happy, but it can also be less expensive in the long run.
-Treating a serious ailment is often more expensive than preventing it!
+Since cats are good at hiding their pain, it’s possible that something could be wrong without you knowing.
+Finally, not only does an annual checkup help your cat feel healthy and happy, it can also be less expensive in the long run.
+Treating a serious ailment is often more expensive than preventing it.

 What to Expect